RMWinslow/papersdrafts/contagion/discrete-timeless-newman-style-connections.md

     - [x] Contour plot for U(n,t), also p and R?
 Psi?
     - [ ] Optimum n, given utility?
         - Graph u(n) and p(n) as function of n
-        - Find some spiffy way to numerical solve
+        - Find some spiffy way to numerically solve
     - [ ] Is equilibrium efficient?
 What about directly choosing n* to get a good outcome?
+    - [ ] Do that for a few different u functions.
 - [ ] Version with two types.
 The *fatalism* is the interesting part!
 - [ ] Combine Poisson and Discrete nieghbors:
     - Start with discrete results